This section of the site contains information about how to apply to be included on one of the society's registers or directories.

-Find out more about registration of these psychological practitioner roles across the four nations and our work with NHS England and the British Association for Behavioural and Cognitive Psychotherapies (BABCP) on the registration scheme for Wellbeing Practitioner roles.
+Find out more about registration of these psychological practitioner roles across the four nations and our work with NHS England and the British Association for Behavioural and Cognitive Psychotherapies (BABCP) on the registration scheme.

-You will then need to meet the requirements listed for the specific role you would like to register for.
+As well as being a member of the society, to join the Wider Psychological Workforce Register you will need to meet the requirements listed for the specific role you would like to register for.

 Completion of a BPS accredited PWP training programme (search our list of accredited PWP programmes).